Stewart86/quiz-app/README.md

 - tutor list
 - convert admin page to tutor page
 - convert manage page to admin page
+- admin page nav bar missing
+- admin table actions column unable to click
+- multiple selection not triggering multiple delete
+- topic once selected unable to change
+- admin should redirect to admin
+- tutor should redirect to manage

 ## To Do
 - renewal